fsjunior/python-flask-restful-mongodb-template/README.md

 ~ $ make generate-migrations
 ```

-The generated migration will be localized in `migrations` folder in the root directory and
+The generated migration will be localized in the `migrations` folder in the root directory and
 it is generated with [pymongo-migrate](https://github.com/stxnext/pymongo-migrate).